-Head of Department: Mrs C. Montgomery Rintoul crintoul 288@c2ken.net
+Acting Head of Department: Mrs T. Mulholland tmulholland095@c2ken.net

-GCSE FURTHER MATHEMATICS CCEA
+GCSE FURTHER MATHEMATICS (formerly known as Additional Mathematics) CCEA

 GCSE Further Mathematics is aimed at the more able Mathematics student and is intended to cater for those students who require mathematical knowledge beyond that provided by GCSE and who are capable of working beyond the limits of the existing Higher Tier Specification at GCSE.
 Students will be selected to study this course based on their continuous performance and assessment in Year 10.
 GCSE Mathematics will be taken at the end of Year 11 followed by GCSE Further Mathematics in Year 12.
 This is a 2-year commitment and students will not have an option to withdraw after Year 11.